The Ancestral Roots of the Bell Family in the Scottish Borders

 The Cattle Trade: A Lifeline Across Borders

 The Bell family, for generations, had been engaged in raising cattle.
 Their lives were intertwined with the rhythms of these animals, as they periodically herded them all the way to the bustling markets of London.
-This journey was no small feat, often involving a stop in East Anglia to allow the cattle to fatten up, benefiting from the lush pastures offered by local farmers.
+This journey was no small feat, often involving a stop in East Anglia to allow the cattle to fatten up, benefiting from the lush pastures rented from local farmers.

 A Tough Family